rollins-cms/mat310-spr20/sprint1/lab-regex.md

 Notice: the `^` character is **inside** the brackets forming our character set.
 This is different than a `^` that appears at the start of an expression and matches the beginning of a string.

-Find all the words that contain characters other than a normal lowercase or uppercase letter:
+Find all the words in the dictionary that contain characters other than a normal lowercase or uppercase letter:

 ```
 prompt$ grep "[^a-zA-Z]" /usr/share/dict/words